giacomogagliano/noiz_backup1/README.md

 # Version control.

-At the moment version control on zion is run on Github.
+At the moment version control on noiz is run on Github.
 In the future we may switch to decentralized opensource version controlling system.
 Here a brief list of the choice that the market offer us at the moment: